Customers Pricing Contact Sales

 1. Vendor Onboarding

 Giving multiple instances of vendor information to a platform leads to many kinds of errors.
-Their vendor onboarding makes their magic through gathering all types of contact details, payment information, and past transactions, which makes future work easier.
+So all types of contact details, payment information, and past transactions are saved in one place, which makes future work easier.

 2. Data Analysis